Augustus H. Tulk

-Augustus Henry Tulk (1810 – 1 September 1873) was the first librarian of the State Library of Victoria, Australia.
+Augustus Henry Tulk (28 August 1810 – 1 September 1873) was the first librarian of the State Library of Victoria, Australia.
 He also campaigned for the establishment of an art gallery in Victoria.

 The State Library's cafe, 'Mr. Tulk', is named in his honour.

 Life

-Tulk was born in Richmond, Surrey, England, the son of Charles Augustus Tulk and his wife Susannah, and received a solid classical education at Winchester College.
+Tulk was born on 28 September 1810 in Richmond, Surrey, England, the son of Charles Augustus Tulk and his wife Susannah, and received a solid classical education at Winchester College.
 He emigrated from England to Australia for medical reasons in 1854.